 - A recommendation for additional screening procedures such as a mammogram or colonoscopy

 - A referral to a specialist for certain conditions or symptoms

-To schedule a physical exam or sports physical at Tri-County Medical Clinic, call our office today at (586) 979-5100, ext.
+To schedule an annual physical exam or sports physical at Tri-County Medical Clinic, call our office today at (586) 979-5100, ext.
 1. You may also use the form on this page to send an inquiry directly to our Sterling Heights, MI office.